www.rab.equipment | £170

 The Atmos isn’t a jacket designed for traditional ramblers: the fit is athletic, and if you’re into moving light and fast, it’s a waterproof that won’t let you down.

-In a line: For those who want to move fast and light.
+For those who want to move fast and light, the Rab Atmos Jacket is a great option.